markcoppock/dropbox-markdown/README.md

 **How can I style, or stop the plugin from styling, the content that is inserted?**

 The plugin wraps the inserted content in a `div` with a class of `markdown-block`.
 For now, I'm including CSS for the embedded content.
-You may comment the line in 'dropbox-markdown.php' that enqueues the style if you don't want it and use your own CSS.
+Comment out the line in 'dropbox-markdown.php' that enqueues the style if you don't want it and use your own CSS.